 For some evaluators, adopting commercial tools (like PrestaShop and WooCommerce) could increase the cost of support since EGI should rely on negotiations and agreements with external organizations to achieve this.

-Finally, one expert raised the point that no one of the not commercial solutions (AppDB, GOCDB, FIWARE MP Generator and Open IRIS) may be capable of guaranteeing the support of thousands or hundreds of thousands of users via high-availability (HA) configurations.
+Finally, one expert raised the point that none of the non-commercial solutions (AppDB, GOCDB, FIWARE MP Generator and Open IRIS) may be capable of guaranteeing the support of thousands or hundreds of thousands of users via high-availability (HA) configurations.
 Scalability of the short listed solutions will be evaluated in the coming months.

 To conclude with, with regards to this metric, there is an agreement to give a slight preference to community open source projects.
 Commercial tools (PrestaShop and WooCommerce) received the lower evaluations since consultancy could be needed to extend some of their features and the licenses cost will need negotiation involving external organizations.
 Further investigations will be conducted for the shortlisted tools, to understand the applicable terms of use and service level agreements.